OrdnanceSurvey/GeoDataViz-Toolkit/Basemaps/README.md

 ## Feedback:

-If you have any feedback about these colour palettes then please raise an issue on this repository.
+If you have any feedback about these basemap colour values or the OS Maps API then please raise an issue on this repository.

 Thank you